NEO-ANTIDILUVIAN

 Picture

-"Primordial Revival" originally appeared in Homecoming 5: Art, A Journal of New Animist Writing, Aurochs Underground Press, Summer Solstice 2025.
-The digital book/PDF is available.
-Aurochs is a small press set up in 2021 by the author Jack Wolf, based in Bath, UK. >Aurochs Press Store<
+The essay "Primordial Revival" by Pegi Eyers originally appeared in Homecoming 5: Art, A Journal of New Animist Writing, Aurochs Underground Press, Summer Solstice 2025.
+Aurochs is a small press set up by the author Jack Wolf in 2021 , based in Bath, UK.

 Picture